 Celebrating the strength of a community that pedals

 As a project of TOSC, Bike Colorado Springs does not have a Board of Directors but, rather, has a Steering Committee composed of the five committee chairs and a representative of TOSC.
-Below are bios for each Committee Chair and TOSC executive Director including contact information.
+Below are bios for each Committee Chair, as well as information about the sitting TOSC representative.

 Open Steering Committee Positions

 Bike Colorado Springs is currently searching for the right volunteer to lead our Education efforts.

 If you are interested in learning more, please contact Susan Davies.

 The Education committee teaches people how to access and safely use our bicycle network here throughout the Pikes Peak region.
 Combining educational material via our social media and in-person training to increase the level of education and awareness for safe bicycle travel for both on-street travel and our many miles of off-street multi-use trail facilities.

 Sitting Steering Committee Chairs